KohaILS/koha-manual-zh-cn/source/systempreferences.rst

    that on the item record in the database.
 This information is not stored by default.
 Setting this preference to 'Do' will tell Koha to track that info everytime the item is checked out in real time.
-   Otherwise you could use the :ref:`cron job <track-total-checkouts-label>` to have Koha update that field nightly.
+   Otherwise you could use the :ref:`cron job <cron-track-total-checkouts-label>` to have Koha update that field nightly.

 .. _waitingnotifyatcheckin-label: